 - 8.1 In exercising its functions with regard to the inspection of premises and to the institution of criminal proceedings for offences committed under the Act, or the calling of a licence review, the Licensing Authority will follow best practice.
 This requires that actions should be- - Proportionate intervention will only take place when necessary.
-Remedies shall be appropriate to the risk posed and costs identified and minimised. - Accountability the Licensing Authority shall ensure it is able to justify its decisions and be subject to public scrutiny - Consistent rules and standards shall be joined up and implemented fairly.
+Remedies shall be appropriate to the risk posed and costs identified and minimised.

-- Transparent enforcement shall be open and regulations kept simple and user friendly. - Targeted enforcement shall be focused on the problems and minimise side effects. - 8.2 The Licensing Authority will endeavour to avoid duplication with other regulatory regimes, so far as is possible, and will adopt a risk based inspection programme. - 8.3 The main enforcement and compliance role of the Licensing Authority is to ensure compliance with the licences and permissions it authorises.
+- Accountability the Licensing Authority shall ensure it is able to justify its decisions and be subject to public scrutiny - Consistent rules and standards shall be joined up and implemented fairly. - Transparent enforcement shall be open and regulations kept simple and user friendly. - Targeted enforcement shall be focused on the problems and minimise side effects. - 8.2 The Licensing Authority will endeavour to avoid duplication with other regulatory regimes, so far as is possible, and will adopt a risk based inspection programme. - 8.3 The main enforcement and compliance role of the Licensing Authority is to ensure compliance with the licences and permissions it authorises.
 Where appropriate we may conduct joint inspections of licensed premises, or premises which may need a licence, in conjunction with other enforcing authorities. - 8.4 Where appropriate complaints will be investigated in accordance with the stepped approach outlined in the Regulatory Services Enforcement Policy.
-In the first instance we encourage complaints to be raised directly with the licensee or business concerned. - 8.5 The Licensing Authority will keep itself informed of developments as regards the work of the Better Regulation Executive in its consideration of the regulatory functions of Local Authorities. - 8.6 The Licensing Authority's enforcement/compliance protocols are available on request, as are details of the risk-based approach to inspection.
+In the first instance we encourage complaints to be raised directly with the licensee or business concerned. - 8.5 The Licensing Authority will keep itself informed of developments as regards the work of the Better Regulation Executive Department for Business, Energy and Industrial Strategy in its consideration of the regulatory functions of Local Authorities. - 8.6 The Licensing Authority will take account of the outcomes and ambitions of The Council's 'Tackling Harmful Behaviours Strategy' where appropriate. - 8.6 8.7 The Licensing Authority's enforcement/compliance protocols are available on request, as are details of the risk-based approach to inspection.